phorton1/Arduino-libraries-FluidNC/readme.md

 - Changed the name of **Limits.h** and cpp - The FluidNC team does not fully support this usage of their library.
 Unfortunately, when I move the inner folder to the Arduino/library level, the Arduino IDE "sees" a file named "limits.h" as a replacement for the C standard header of the same name.
-LOL, it ends up getting included in Arduino.h which causes problems, so I renamed it, and all usages to **Glimits**.
+It ends up getting included in Arduino.h which causes problems, so I renamed it, and all usages to **Glimits**.

 - Implemented WEAK_LINK hooks for **YamlOverrides** - to allow for the persistent setting of $ parameters.
 They are stored in a file on the SPIFFS.

-= Implemented WEAK_LINK hook for user_realtime_command()
+- Implemented WEAK_LINK hook for user_realtime_command()

 - renamed *Main.h and cpp** to **FluidNC.h and cpp** and changed the names of their setup() and loop() methods to **main_init()** and **run_once()** so as to not presume ownership of the global